syspect-sec/uspto/README.md

 **Github Repository:** https://github.com/rippledj/uspto

 ## **Description:**
 This python script is based on a project from University of Illinois (http://abel.lis.illinois.edu/UPDC/Downloads.html).
 Several parts of the script have been improved to increase the data integrity and performance of the original script.
-The script requires Python 3.6 or higher and will not work properly with Python 2.
+The script has been tested with Python 3.6.
+It should work with Python 3.6 through 3.8, but will not work with any versions of Python 2 or Python 3.9 or higher.

 The script is run from the command line and will populate a PostgreSQL or MySQL database with the USPTO patent grant and patent application red-book bulk-data.
 It is recommended to use PostgreSQL since PG provides better performance over the large data-set.